 Established in 2005, The NEOMFA is unlike any other program in the country.
-A consortium of four universities, Cleveland State University, Kent State University, The University of Akron, and Youngstown State University, the NEOMFA's unique collaborative design allows students to take advantage of an award-winning faculty of 26 members and to concentrate in the writing of poetry, fiction, and creative non-fiction.
-In addition, we are among just a few programs in the country offering this concentration in writing for the theater.
+A consortium of four universities -- Kent State University, Cleveland State University, The University of Akron, and Youngstown State University-- the NEOMFA's unique collaborative design allows students to have access to an award-winning faculty while concentrating on the writing of poetry, fiction, creative nonfiction or playwriting at one among just a few programs in the country offering this concentration in writing for the theater.

 The number and variety of our faculty guarantees consistent individual attention to student work during the period of this 48 credit hour terminal degree.
 The range of concentrations gives students the opportunity to take classes with other student writers from different backgrounds and in different genres.
 An annual series of readings and visiting writers in all genres-- include Junot Diaz, Heather Cristle, Dave Eggers, Miranda July, Sarah Vowel, and Kate Greenstreet-- supports our regular curricular offerings which include workshops in the four genres, craft & theory classes, cross-genre classes, relevant literature classes, an internship seminar, and electives.
 Selected students attend special summer programs, such as the Juniper Seminars in Massachusetts and the Imagination Conference in Cleveland; many students attend the annual AWP conference representing the NEOMFA, or journals and presses associated with the program.